Posted on 16 Comments

 Looking For The Best Micro Servo

-As mentioned above, the best micro servo choices for 1.5-meter F3K gliders are KST X08 as well as MKS DS65K / DS75K.
-Their price tag starts drifting closer to $50, give or take.
+As mentioned above, the best micro servo choices for 1.5-meter F3K gliders are KST A08 and MKS HV70.

-Well, this price can be considered for competition planes, when you need that reliability and precision to equip a pricey model and crash the scores.
+This price can be considered for competition RC gliders when you need that reliability and precision to equip a pricey model and crash the scores.

 But what if you are looking for a weekend flyer?

-Do you really need to through that much money into servos?
+Do you need to throw that much money into servos?

-What you’d consider the best micro servo in different circumstances?
+What do you consider the best micro servo for your needs?

-There are some great alternatives on the market, but usually, you have to crawl RC Groups threads to figure out what to use for your particular DLG setup.
+There are some great alternatives on the market, but usually, you have to crawl RCGroups threads to figure out what to use.

-That’s why in this article, I’ve decided to put all these together, doing the dirty work for you.
+That’s why in this article, we’ve decided to put all these together, doing the dirty work for you.

-Learn the data, watch the test videos and you’ll be informed to identify the best micro servo that will fit your needs.
+Learn the data below, watch the test videos, and get the knowledge to identify the best micro servo for your needs.

 Digital vs Analog Servo

-We would not explain the difference between the two, you can find a tone of information on this topic around the web.
+We would not explain the difference between the two, you can find a ton of information on the topic around the web.

 Just a quick recap.

-Digital servos are more accurate, usually, more expensive, and drain more mAh from your battery.
+Digital servos are more accurate, and usually more expensive, and also drain more mAhs from your battery.

-So, why do most DLG pilots use Digital servos while building their gliders, say KST X08?
+So, why do most DLG pilots use Digital servos while building their gliders, say KST A08?

 Precision And Energy Efficiency